lTheMightyMl/Jozve/Jozve.md

 ### 8.2.
 Optimization benefits
 In this section we discussed key benefits of looking at AI problems as optimization problems.
 ### 8.3.
 Classes of optimization problems
-There are many classes of optimization problems but here we classify problems by focusing on two dimensions:
+There are many different types of optimization problems but here we classify problems by focusing on two dimensions:
 * constrained vs. unconstrained
 * convex vs. nonconvex
 ### 8.4.
 Constrained vs. Unconstrained
+Here we compare Constrained and 'Unconstrained'
 ### 8.5.
 How difficult is real-valued optimization?
 ### 8.6.
 Convexity
 ### 8.7.
 Convex Optimization